Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-Melton South - Weir Views's median income among taxpayers was $44,018 in financial year 2022.
+The Melton South - Weir Views SA2's median income among taxpayers was $44,018 in financial year 2022.
 The average income stood at $49,687 during the same period.
-In comparison, Greater Melbourne had a median income of $54,892 and an average income of $73,761.
-By September 2025, estimates suggest the median income would be approximately $49,371 and the average income around $55,729, based on Wage Price Index growth of 12.16%.
-According to the 2021 Census, household incomes in Melton South - Weir Views fell between the 18th and 25th percentiles nationally.
-The predominant income cohort spans 35.2% of locals (7,823 people), with incomes ranging from $1,500 to $2,999.
-This pattern is also seen in the surrounding region where 32.8% fall within this income range.
-Housing affordability pressures are severe, with only 80.4% of income remaining after housing costs, ranking at the 21st percentile nationally.
+These figures are below Greater Melbourne's median and average incomes of $54,892 and $73,761 respectively.
+By September 2025, estimated median and average incomes would be approximately $49,371 and $55,729 based on a Wage Price Index growth of 12.16%.
+According to the 2021 Census, household, family, and personal incomes in Melton South - Weir Views fall between the 17th and 25th percentiles nationally.
+The predominant income cohort spans 35.2% of locals (7,823 people) with incomes ranging from $1,500 to $2,999, similar to the surrounding region where 32.8% occupy this range.
+Housing affordability pressures are severe, with only 80.4% of income remaining, ranking at the 21st percentile nationally.

 Frequently Asked Questions - Income